ZhouQiangwei/pydmtools/README.md

 # A note on coordinates and library using
 DM files use 1-based coordinates.
 And pydmtools and dmtools are based on [libbigwig](https://github.com/dpryan79/libBigWig) and [pydmtools](https://github.com/deeptools/pydmtools)

+## libdm sync

+To refresh the vendored `libdm` C sources to match the latest `dmtools` implementation, run `libdm/update_from_dmtools.sh` when network access to GitHub is available.
+The script copies the upstream files from the `codex/investigate-memory-management-issues-in-dmtools` branch.